Sara Thornton (police officer)

 Dame Sara Joanne Thornton, (born 27 December 1962) was the UK's Independent Anti-Slavery Commissioner from May 2019 until April 2022.
 She was appointed by the Home Secretary at the time, Sajid Javid, in succession to Kevin Hyland who left the post in May 2018.

 She is a retired British police officer who was the first Chair of the National Police Chiefs' Council (NPCC) and the former Chief Constable of Thames Valley Police and Vice-President of the Association of Chief Police Officers (ACPO).
 She was the second consecutive head of the Thames Valley Police to move onto leadership of a national policing body; at Thames Valley she replaced former Chief Constable Peter Neyroud who, in January 2007, moved to the role of Chief executive of the National Policing Improvement Agency.
 As of 2022, she is Professor of Practice in modern slavery policy at the University of Nottingham's Rights Lab.

 Early life and education

 Thornton was born on 27 December 1962 in Poole, Dorset.
-She attended the University of Durham and gained a BA in philosophy and politics.
+She attended the University of Durham and gained a BA degree in philosophy and politics.
 Thornton also has a Diploma in Applied Criminology from the Cambridge Institute of Criminology.